 Good Cholesterol and Bad Cholesterol

 HDL particles collect extra cholesterol from around the body and carry it back to the liver to be eliminated from the body if we don’t need it.
+It is typically thought of as “good cholesterol” so higher HDL levels are considered a good sign.

 LDL particles carry extra cholesterol made in the liver out to the rest of the cells in the body.
+We used to think of LDL as “bad cholesterol” so lower levels of LDL were considered a good sign.

 We used to think that HDL was good because it acted like a garbage truck, clearing evil cholesterol out of our bodies, and we used to think that LDL was bad because it burrowed its way into our coronary arteries, depositing evil cholesterol there—forming plaques and causing heart attacks.